Open In Colab

 print(mu)

 Adjusting \(\mu\) by hand like this is rather fiddly.
-It is more satisfactory to optimize this parameter automatically, to give equal left and right areas within a small numerical tolerance.
+It is more satisfactory to optimize this parameter automatically, to give equal vapour and liquid fractions within a small numerical tolerance.
 If time permits, try to do this; otherwise skip to the next section, on Coexistence.

 [ ]: